walterxie/MEP-tutorial/README.md

 are all set to estimate,
 it will eventually trigger to check the `Fix mean substitution rate` box.

+**Note on terminology:** In `Site Model` panel, the `Substitution Rate` can be confusing compared to common usage in the literature.
+It should really be called a relative rate (or partition relative rate).
+In the broader context, terms like mutation rate, substitution rate, and molecular clock rate are often used interchangeably, though they can differ in nuance: mutation rate is usually applied to population-level processes, while substitution rate is preferred for deeper timescales involving fixation events and assuming a single sequence for each species.
+Under neutral theory, these rates are expected to be equal, but in practice, they often differ because selection prevents many mutations from fixing.
+To avoid making strong assumptions about neutrality, it is often clearer to refer simply to molecular clock rates.
+Keep in mind that this BEAUti’s terminology is out of sync, and future versions may adopt more standard naming conventions and explicitly distinguish relative rates to reduce confusion.

 <figure>
 	<img style="max-width:80.0%;" src="figures/BEAUti_Site_Model.png" alt="BEAUti_Site_Model">
 	<figcaption>Figure 6: Site model</figcaption>